valgaze/dashboard/src/components/environment-space-dismissable-toast/README.md

 # EnvironmentSpaceDismissableToast

-This component is used to make a dismissable toast for the top of the spaces and doorway columns.
+A dismissable, informational toast for the top of the spaces and doorway columns.
 This toast is hidden when a localStorage key is set.

 ## Component Props